 Another interesting study, this one conducted by Noyce et al., explored the effects of copper on the inactivation of the influenza virus compared to stainless steel.
 In their experiment, the researchers introduced two million influenza virus particles onto sheets of copper and stainless steel.
 They then incubated the subjects.
 The results showed that, after several hours, 500,000 virus particles were present on the stainless steel whereas only 500 active virus particles were present on the copper.

-In the same way, copper has also been shown to kill the Coronavirus on contact.
+In the same way, the Coronavirus has been shown to have a shorter survival time on copper surfaces relative to other surfaces.
 It is for is for this reason that many health industry experts are now recommending that hospitals and other care facilities be constructed with copper surfaces to minimize the spread of viruses and bacteria between patients in future health crises.